rod-o-walker/cheat-sheets/topics/markdown/syntax.md

 ```

 ## Line break
-No specific syntax for this, just HTML tag:
+No specific syntax for this, just use the HTML line-break tag:
 ```
 Some text
 <br/>